GoogleCloudPlatform/security-analytics/cicd/README.md

-The [`chronicle-rules-cicd.yml`](./github-actions/chronicle-rules-cicd.yml) file located in the [`github-actions` folder](./github-actions/) in this repository contains an example of using this Python script to push updates or new detection content to a Chronicle instance.
+The [`chronicle-rules-cicd.yml`](./github-actions/chronicle-rules-cicd.yml) file located in the [`github-actions` folder](./github-actions/) in this repository contains an example of using this Python script to push updates or new detection content to a Google Security Operations instance.
 There are two variables to edit in this script:

 Variable Name | Description | Example Value
 ---|---|---
-`region` | The region for your Chronicle instance | us `rules_path` | The relative path from the root of the repository containing the YARA-L rules to work with | rules/yaral
+`region` | The region for your Google Security Operations instance | us `rules_path` | The relative path from the root of the repository containing the YARA-L rules to work with | rules/yaral

 These should be modified for your environment, and the file should be placed in a `.github/workflows` folder in the root of your repository.

 In addition to this, the pipeline file requires a secret to be created on your GitHub repository.
 Details for creating this can be found [here](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
 The secret in this case should be named `SA_CREDENTIAL`.
-The value is derived from the contents of your Chronicle API key, but line breaks should be removed from the file, and the `"` character should also be replaced with `\"`.
+The value is derived from the contents of your Google SecOps API key, but line breaks should be removed from the file, and the `"` character should also be replaced with `\"`.
 The resulting string can then be pasted into the Secrets UI in GitHub.

-Now whenever a change is written to the repository the contents of the passed rules folder will be checked and updated/uploaded on the Chronicle instance.
+Now whenever a change is written to the repository the contents of the passed rules folder will be checked and updated/uploaded on the Google Security Operations instance.
 To learn more GitHub Actions workflows, see [here](https://docs.github.com/en/actions/using-workflows/about-workflows).

 ## Using in a Google Cloud Build pipeline

-The [`cloudbuild.yaml`](./cloudbuild/cloudbuild.yaml) file located in the [`cloudbuild` folder](./cloudbuild/) in this repository contains an example of using this Python script to push updates or new detection content to a Chronicle instance using Google Cloud Build.
+The [`cloudbuild.yaml`](./cloudbuild/cloudbuild.yaml) file located in the [`cloudbuild` folder](./cloudbuild/) in this repository contains an example of using this Python script to push updates or new detection content to a Google Security Operations instance using Google Cloud Build.

 The pipeline file requires a secret to be created in Secrets Manager, and for this to be made available to the service account running the build pipeline.
 Details for creating this can be found [here](https://cloud.google.com/build/docs/securing-builds/use-secrets).
-The value can be copy/pasted from the contents of your Chronicle API key into the Secrets Manager UI or API.
+The value can be copy/pasted from the contents of your Google SecOps API key into the Secrets Manager UI or API.

 Your repository should be added in Cloud Build, and a trigger created following [this document](https://cloud.google.com/build/docs/automating-builds/create-manage-triggers),